Skip to content

 Understanding what C= actually means changes how you approach the fix — and explains why searching for a fix specifically for C=224 doesn’t turn up useful results.

-C=224 often appears during transaction operations.
-C=43 during list operations.
-C=51 during reporting operations.
+C=224 often appears during transaction operations, C=43 during list operations, C=51 during reporting.
 But the cause is almost always the same across C-codes: file corruption that surfaced when QuickBooks tried to process the affected data.
 C=224 doesn’t mean “transaction corruption” — it means “corruption that surfaced during a transaction operation.”

 The file-damage progression